-3.13 International Entrepreneurship
+3.13 International Entrepreneurship (INTENC21)

-Name SU and code International Entrepreneurship (INTENC21-HC-EXCH) Study Program Exchange Program Study level Bachelor 2 Teaching period Fall semester: Period 2 Spring semester: Period 4 Professional tasks This module helps the students to develop and test their entrepreneurial idea(s) through theory and observations.
+Name SU and code International Entrepreneurship (INTENC21) Study Program Exchange Program Study level Bachelor 2 Teaching period Fall semester: Period 2 Spring semester: Period 4 Professional tasks This module helps the students to develop and test their entrepreneurial idea(s) through theory and observations.
 The professional task is passing the development stage before actually starting a business.
-Main Professional task Defining an entrepreneurial idea Professional products Report / Portfolio including: Creative acknowledgement (including moodboard, concept and brand) Strategic acknowledgement (including budget) 5 ECTS credits Credits and study load Study load (in hours) - Lectures - Workshops - Supervision / Coaching - Company visits Total: 140 hours Entry requirements English: A sufficient level of fluency In English is a prerequisite for admission to this course, for example: • An IELTS score of at least 6.0 or • A TOEFL score of at least 550 (paper based), 213 (computer based) or 79-80 (Internet based) • A Cambridge Certificate in Advanced English (CAE) or Proficiency of English (CPE) General description This SU the student learns to develop a business idea starting from his own motivation and talents.
+Main Professional task Defining an entrepreneurial idea Professional products Report / Portfolio including: Creative acknowledgement (including moodboard, concept and brand) Strategic acknowledgement (including budget) Credits and study load 5 ECTS credits Study load (in hours) - Lectures - Workshops - Supervision / Coaching - Company visits Total: 140 hours Entry requirements English: A sufficient level of fluency In English is a prerequisite for admission to this course.
+General description This SU the student learns to develop a business idea starting from his own motivation and talents.
 Subsequently he will learn to rate his personal entrepreneurial skills, idea generation and validation, customer orientation, creativity, concepting and branding, moodboard, budgeting, co creation within a network (crazy quilt), presentation skills, business cultures of various countries and reporting skills.
 The student will work in groups.
 The student will meet entrepreneurs of small and medium-sized companies during excursions and meeting.
 Competencies LOCO compentencies: 1.
 Analysis and research 3.
 Planning and organisation 4.
 Creating and producing WT 2 Create innovative ideas in a changing business environment in a systematic fashion 1.
-Demonstrates the ability to come up with creative ideas that make use of opportunities derived from the external environment (MLO 1)
+Demonstrates the ability to come up with creative ideas that make use of opportunities derived from the external environment (MLO 1) WT3: Analyse patterns in global macro-economic factors and policies that drive international trade and business development.
+2. Identify and analyse patterns in global macro-economic factors and policies by adapting the canvas model (MLO 2) 3.
+Demonstrates and sketch an understanding of the international business environment.